HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_msgregs.md

 |Resolution|If the operation did not complete, include the required property with a valid value in the request body and resubmit the request.

 ### Base.1.0.CreateLimitReachedForResource
-No more resources can be created.
+Additional resources cannot be created.

 | | |
 |:---|:---|
-|Message Format|"No more resources can be created."
+|Message Format|"Additional resources cannot be created."
 |Severity|Critical
 |Resolution|If the operation did not complete, delete resources and resubmit the request.